harmsm/physical-biochemistry/syllabus/schedule.rst

 Schedule
 ========

-R: Reading (should be done before class)

-HO: Hand out from in class (worksheets/keys done in class)

-S: Slides from class (whatever was shown on the projector)

-N: Notes from class (instructors notes)
++ Reading should be done *before* the class it covers.
+The abbreviation "MoL" indicates the "Molecules of Life" text.
++ The lecture notes, slides and class handouts will be posted after the class session.

-L: Lab prompts and material
++ Lab and homework material will be updated throughout the course.
++ This schedule is approximate and subject to revision, with the exception of the dates of the exams.

 +------+-------+----------------------------------------+---------+--------------------+
 | Week | Date  | Topic                                  | Due     | Material           |